How Can Pilates Help My Scoliosis?

 Pilates is great for teaching neutral spine!
 Often these exercises require movement of the arms or legs while trying to maintain a still, neutral torso.
 Resisting rotation, as you would do in an exercise such as arms in straps, requires small muscles along our spine called multifidi to activate.
 These muscles are super important to our spine as they stabilize individual spinal joints.
 If a person with scoliosis can stabilize their spine during functional activities, such as picking something up from the floor, they are less likely to have pain and less likely to cause increased strain on their spine.

-The Glut Bridge is one of my favorite exercises for scoliosis and overall back health.
+The Glute Bridge is one of my favorite exercises for scoliosis and overall back health.
 In Pilates, spinal articulation is another one of our principles, but for patients with scoliosis, spinal articulation can increase the stretch on areas on the spine and ribs that are already on a stretch.
 So, I teach them how to “bridge like a block."

 To perform this exercise, you lie on your back with your knees bent, abdominals engaged.
-Squeeze your gluts and lift your hips off the floor in one piece.
+Squeeze your glutes and lift your hips off the floor in one piece.
 Then, as if someone “karate chopped” you at the crease in your hips, you lower your body down in one piece.
 Work your way up to doing 2 sets of 15 reps.

 Interested in doing Pilates to help scoliosis?
 Please reach out to me at Activcore Atlanta to schedule a consultation now!